-This website, my courses, and my services are the culmination of all my learnings and very best tools.
+This website, our courses, and our services are the culmination of all my learnings and very best tools.
 If you work with us, you’ll have the chance to circumvent years of trial-and-error-learning and quickly build competency in the career and self-management skills required for long term success: self-awareness, communication, and relationship-building.

 No more questions?

 If that answers all your questions and you want to consider working with us.
 Take 3 minutes to fill out this survey and start your journey with Career Protocol today.
 But if you are like most people, you probably have a few more questions.
 Here are some I get a lot.

 Why should I listen to you?